 Over the next four years, the number of performances rose from eight to a staggering twenty-one in December 1990.
 As the success for Yuletide grew and collaborating organizations started their own shows, the Indianapolis Symphony Orchestra shifted its vision for A Yuletide Celebration.
 Instead of four separate acts, the artistic team wanted a seamless production like a Broadway show.
 The new vision required a new view of casting to focus on a cast equally skilled at singinging, dancing, and acting.

 After 1990, Joel Levine was unable to return because of his duties as the Oklahoma City Music Director.
 Levine was followed by James Caraher of the Indianapolis Opera in 1991 and Keith Lockhart, Music Director of the Utah Symphony in 1992 and 1993.
 Jack Everly conducted Yuletide in 1994 and conducted Yuletide each year since, becoming its official Music Director.

 34 Years of Yuletide

 The new format also required a central figure to act as host.
 A glittering array of stars have fulfilled that role since, including Frank Raiter, Judy Kaye, and Ted Keegan.
-Other recent hosts include Josh Kaufman, Angela Brown, Frankie Moreno, and Sandi Patty (who is set to return in winter 2021 for her ninth year as Yuletide host).
+Other recent hosts include Josh Kaufman, Angela Brown, Frankie Moreno, and Sandi Patty (who is set to return this season for her tenth year as Yuletide host).
 Yuletide Celebration continues to be an integral part of Hoosier holiday traditions.
 In a testament to the success of Yuletide Celebration, over 400 families have attended Yuletide at least 10 years in a row—and thousands more continue to make Yuletide an integral part of their holiday traditions.